Ceres Power (LON:CWR) Shares Down 14.8% – Time to Sell?

-A number of equities research analysts recently issued reports on CWR shares.
-Jefferies Financial Group reiterated a “buy” rating and issued a GBX 460 price objective on shares of Ceres Power in a research report on Friday, November 7th.
-Berenberg Bank upped their target price on Ceres Power from GBX 300 to GBX 530 and gave the stock a “buy” rating in a research note on Wednesday.
-Two investment analysts have rated the stock with a Buy rating, According to data from MarketBeat.com, the stock presently has a consensus rating of “Buy” and a consensus price target of GBX 495.
+A number of research analysts have recently commented on CWR shares.
+Berenberg Bank increased their price objective on Ceres Power from GBX 300 to GBX 530 and gave the company a “buy” rating in a report on Wednesday.
+Jefferies Financial Group reiterated a “buy” rating and set a GBX 460 price target on shares of Ceres Power in a report on Friday, November 7th.
+Two analysts have rated the stock with a Buy rating, Based on data from MarketBeat, the stock currently has an average rating of “Buy” and a consensus price target of GBX 495.

 Ceres Power (LON:CWR – Get Free Report) last posted its quarterly earnings data on Friday, September 26th.
 The company reported GBX (10.14) earnings per share for the quarter.
 Ceres Power had a negative net margin of 101.69% and a negative return on equity of 22.96%.
-On average, sell-side analysts forecast that Ceres Power Holdings plc will post -12.4426979 earnings per share for the current fiscal year.
+As a group, equities research analysts expect that Ceres Power Holdings plc will post -12.4426979 EPS for the current year.

 Ceres is a leading developer of clean energy technology: electrolysis for the creation of green hydrogen and fuel